-3. REMEDIES AND ACTIONS RELATED TO PARTICIPATION BY ASSOCIATED BIDDERS
+3. REMEDIES AND ACTIONS RELATED TO PARTICIPATION BY ASSOCIATED BIDDERS c.
+In some cases, one or more associated bidders may not be allowed to participate in the CBP auction.

-This section summarizes the potential restrictions that will be considered by the Auction Manager, The Dayton Power and Light CompanyAES Ohio, PUCO Staff, and the PUCO's consultant in relationship to associated participation.
+This section summarizes the potential restrictions that will be considered by the Auction Manager, AES Ohio, PUCO Staff, and the PUCO's consultant in relationship to associated participation.
 Restrictions on participation may include, but may not be limited to, the following:

-Indicative offers may be restricted such that any applicable load cap or credit based tranche cap may apply across the associated bidders;

-- b.
-Pre-bid security or collateral requirements may be altered for the associated bidders to ensure that associated bidders do not gain a competitive advantage over other bidders; - c.
-In some cases, one or more associated bidders may not be allowed to participate in the CBP auction.
+- a.
+Indicative offers may be restricted such that any applicable load cap or credit based tranche cap may apply across the associated bidders; - b.
+Pre-bid security or collateral requirements may be altered for the associated bidders to ensure that associated bidders do not gain a competitive advantage over other bidders;